olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 - a bit sore in slightly new places, but not painful in the same way as before

 ### Day six
+- arrived around 15:00
+- walking felt strange all morning
+- hurt when I started running
+- spent an hour on an exercise bike instead
+- that didn't hurt my foot at all.
+Hopefully healed tomorrow
+- I like bikes a lot, but this made me really miss the road :)